NothingAG/constitution/constitution.md

  - Scheduling the circle's required meetings, and notifying all circle members of these meetings
  - Capturing and publishing the outputs of the circle's required meetings, and maintaining a compiled view of the circle's current governance, checklist items, and metrics
  - Interpreting governance and the constitution upon request
+- ACCOUNTABILITY specific to the secretary of the GRC:
+ - Organizing quarterly OKR celebration

+### OKR AGENT

+- PURPOSE: Knowing and fostering the strengths and weaknesses of the circle
+- ACCOUNTABILITIES:
+ - Defining relevant OKR for the circle, where necessary with input from other roles in the circle
+ - Tracking, interpreting and communicating progress of OKR
+ - Evaluating the circle’s progress in general and suggesting course corrections

 ## CONSTITUTION ADOPTION DECLARATION